Consumer Packaged Goods

 Think beyond the store.
 63 percent of c-suite CPG executives expect their organization will continue to expand their network of partners [source: IBM] How might a partnership with a hotel, airline, gym, or office-sharing platform be able to connect your brand to your consumer in highly relevant settings?

-Invest in your CPG own disruption.
+Invest in CPG innovation.
 Kraft Heinz launched a $100M fund, Evolv Ventures, dedicated to system-wide innovation.
 Unilever launched Unilever Foundry, a platform to facilitate collaboration between startups and its brands.
 How could external partners help fuel more experimentation at scale?
 What if you could allocate capital in a more dynamic way to support a “fail fast” culture?

 What if you had the ability to give consumers not only what they want, but what they don’t even expect?
 At scale.
 Again and again.